Wake Forest bowl eligible with 59-7 win over Duke

+“Every team is different.
+Every year is different, and in the context of this season, this is a really satisfying win,” said Clawson, whose roster sustained six season-ending injuries before the year began and another seven during the season.
+“It’s a really satisfying year — not because we’re 6-6, but because of what it took to get here.
+This was not an easy 6-6.”

-The Demon Deacons encountered little resistance on a cold, rainy day in Durham.
+The Demon Deacons (6-6, 3-5 ACC) encountered little resistance on a cold, rainy day in Durham.
 They scored touchdowns on three of their first four possessions.
 Quarterback Jamie Newman completed 7 of 8 passes for 76 yards and two touchdowns in the first quarter, while Carney added 86 rushing yards.

 “I like coming over here to Durham and playing these guys,” said Carney, who rushed for 108 yards and three touchdowns at Duke as a freshman in 2016.

 Nasir Greer returned an interception 20 yards for a touchdown, and Nick Sciba kicked a short field goal to give Wake Forest a 31-7 lead at halftime.
-Touchdowns on the first two drives of the second half erased any doubts about the outcome.
+The onslaught only continued, as the visitors scored touchdowns on four of their five second half possessions.

 “Certainly, this year, it was our most complete game,” Clawson said.